 "Why?
 You can't just leave us here, not now, not like this.
 You're one of our best assassins."
 She looks sad and guilty but determined.
 I know she won't change her mind.
 I sigh at her determination and hard-headedness.

 "I'm sorry Cicero but I can't tell you.
 I just came here to say goodbye and apologize."
 I shrug, trying to act nonchalant while inside I feel terribly sad at the loss of such a good assassin, and a friend.
 Oh well, such is they way of the Dark Brotherhood.
 We try to be like a family but in the end, something always seems to go wrong.
 I frown and she stands up.
 I look into her beautiful green eyes and before I can say a word she wraps me in a tight hug.
+Her lips touch mine for a brief moment, but in that moment I can taste spearmint.
+She looks at me once more, preparing to leave.
 She smiles sadly and leaves without another word, closing the door behind her.
 I sigh once more, that seems to be the way of things.
+I press my fingers to my lips, the kiss lingering in my mind.

 Hello my lovelies!
 Hope you all enjoyed that chapter as I can honestly say, I enjoyed writing it very much.
 This story is perhaps my favorite of the ones I am currently writing simply because I really get to play around with their minds.
 OK, I have a little question for you all!
 If given the chance to meet anyone in Skyrim, who would you meet?
 Until next time,